vivid-planet/comet/docs/docs/deployment/index.md

 Comet Applications can also be deployed to serverless container platforms like [Azure Container Apps](https://azure.microsoft.com/en-us/products/container-apps) or [Digital Ocean App Platform](https://docs.digitalocean.com/products/app-platform/).

 It's important to note that deploying to a serverless platform comes with its own set of limitations.
-For instance, you won't be able to use [CronJobModule](../cron-jobs/index.md) and the KubernetesModule in this setup.
+For instance, you won't be able to use the [CronJobModule](../cron-jobs/index.md) and the KubernetesModule in this setup.

 ### Docker Compose